 2. Bob (Borrower) joins later

 • When Bob borrows USDC, Paystream checks for matched P2P liquidity.
-It sees Alice’s funds in the fallback pool, withdraws them instantly, and matches her to Bob at an optimized P2P interest rate.
+It sees Alice’s funds in the fallback pool, withdraws them instantly, and matches her to Bob at an optimised P2P interest rate.

 Overcollateralization and LTV

-PayStream is an overcollateralized lending system, meaning borrowers must supply collateral to secure their loans.
+Paystream is an overcollateralized lending system, meaning borrowers must supply collateral to secure their loans.
 Every borrower first deposits assets as collateral, which makes them a lender on that side of the market before they borrow another asset.
 Collateral deposits are deposited in the underlying pool – thus even collateral can earn interest while posted.
-PayStream enforces the same Loan-to-Value (LTV) ratios and liquidation thresholds as the underlying protocols it integrates with, to maintain consistency and security.
-In practice, this means for each supported asset, there is a maximum borrowable percentage of its value (LTV), and if a borrower’s debt exceeds a certain percentage (the liquidation threshold, slightly higher than LTV), their position can be liquidated.
+Paystream enforces the same Loan-to-Value (LTV) ratios and liquidation thresholds as the underlying protocols it integrates with, to maintain consistency and security.
+In practice, this means that for each supported asset, there is a maximum borrowable percentage of its value (LTV), and if a borrower’s debt exceeds a certain percentage (the liquidation threshold, slightly higher than LTV), their position can be liquidated